wighawag/blog-ipfs/webapp/drafts/ethereum-and-gas.md

 This would allow smart contract wallet and meta-transaction in general to ensure that the user's meta- transaction is given the exact amount of gas specified by the user signed message.
 As such relayers would only get a reward if they give the right amount of gas for the transaction to succeed.

-### Inner Call Out Of Gas Attack
+## Inner Call Out Of Gas Attack
-That is unfortunately not the only problem with current Ethereum gas behaviour though.
-Indeed, a similar attack is also possible on contracts that call other contracts with all gas available (that is 63/64 of all gas available).
-In other words, while the issue facing meta-transaction is that they cannot ensure easily that the inner call get a specific amount of gas, the attack described below affects any inner call whose failure do not cause the _caller_ to revert.
+It turns out that the behavior of gas is responsible for yet another issue.
+Indeed, a gas based attack is also possible on contracts that call other contracts with all gas available (that is 63/64 of all gas available).
+In other words, while the issue facing meta-transaction mentionned above, is that they cannot ensure easily that the inner call get a specific amount of gas, the attack described below affects any inner call whose failure do not cause the _caller_ to revert.

-The result is similar to a **Call Depth Attack** but different as for example calls like `<address>.send` won't fail as they are still given the gas stipend.
+The result is somehow similar to a **Call Depth Attack** but different as for example calls like `<address>.send` won't fail as they are still given the gas stipend.
 Indeed, as mentioned above the gas stipend is extra gas and is not affected by the 1/64 rules.
 As a result such calls are always guaranteed to have 2300.

 But the issue has some similar semantic to the **call depth attack** when it is invoked on low level call that catch inner call failure.
 And these will probably become even more popular with the introduction of "try/catch" in solidity 0.6.